Pratikshinde55/Terraform-aws-Count/README.md

 For each instance bellow security group created by terraform:

-I give security group id in "vpc_security_group_ids" argument , the security group is created on aws console and only security_group id i give in terraform main block.
+I give security group id in "vpc_security_group_ids" argument , the security group is created on aws console manually and only security_group id i give in terraform main block.